alirezamohamadiam/miR-133a-Expression-Prediction-with-CatBoost/README.md

-### Predictions vs. Actual Values

-The scatter plot of actual vs. predicted values shows the accuracy of the model's predictions, with annotations indicating the difference between predicted and actual values.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for any suggestions or improvements.